vistadataproject/documents/README.md

 ### An Evolution in Interfacing

-The figure below summarizes the evolution from __thousands of unique, inconsistent, insecure, unidirectional code-based interfaces__ to that of a __single, standard, secure, symmetric (bidirectional) data model-driven interface__ (MVDM).
+The figure below summarizes the evolution from __thousands of unique, inconsistent, insecure, unidirectional code-based interfaces__ to that of a __single, standard, secure, symmetric (bidirectional) data model-driven interface__ - the Master VistA Data Model (MVDM).

 The first set of interfaces to migrate are those of the clinical domain.
 These are based on the VISTA graphical thick client (CPRS), which is comprised of over one thousant remote procedure calls (RPCs).
 Each of these CPRS RPCs will be incrementally audited, isolated, and secured in the RPC Locker, with all semantics reflected in the MVDM.

 In Model-driven VISTA, authentication for all clients is provided via SAML tokens.
-For existing RPC clients, security is enhanced by the RPC Locker, with reads and writes then through the MVDM; all other clients simply read and write through the MVDM.
+For existing RPC clients, security is enhanced by the RPC Locker, with reads and writes then through the MVDM; all other new clients and interfaces simply read and write through the MVDM.
 Within the MVDM is a configurable set of patient-centric security policies, providing attribute-based access control (ABAC).
 <br><br><br>

 ![vdp-overview](https://github.com/vistadataproject/documents/blob/master/images/vdp-transition-20161108.png)